qbap/a7-ios7-downgrader/README.md

 ~~setuid requires chown and chmod to be done properly, so it is possible that might be the issue~~

-cydia now works perfectly on ios 7.0.1 but you may need to unplug and replug the power cable on the iphone a couple dozen times
+cydia now works perfectly on ios 7.0 ~~but you may need to unplug and replug the power cable on the iphone a couple dozen times~~

 when the screen goes black due to auto lock on lock screen you can just plug in a power cable and it will make the screen turn back on

 i highly recommend turning on assistivetouch and disabling auto lock in settings on your iphone

+tweaks do not work, but cydia itself does work

 # requirements